-- the number and characteristics of the future product candidates we pursue either from our internal research efforts or through acquiring or inlicensing other product candidates or technologies; - the scope, progress, results and costs of independently researching and developing any of our future product candidates, including conducting pre-clinical research and clinical trials; - whether our existing collaborations continue to generate substantial milestone payments and, ultimately, royalties on future approved products for us; - the timing of, and the costs involved in, obtaining regulatory approvals for any future product candidates we develop independently; - the timing and magnitude of potential milestone payments and royalties under our product acquisition and in-license agreements; - the cost of pre-commercial activities in advance of product commercialization as well as commercializing any future products we develop independently that are approved for sale; - the cost of manufacturing our future product candidates and products, if any;

-- our ability to maintain existing collaborations and to establish new collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patents, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or royalties on our future products, if any.
+- the number and characteristics of the future product candidates we pursue either from our internal research efforts or through acquiring or inlicensing other product candidates or technologies; - the scope, progress, results and costs of independently researching and developing any of our future product candidates, including conducting pre-clinical research and clinical trials; - whether our existing collaborations continue to generate substantial milestone payments and, ultimately, royalties on future approved products for us; - the timing of, and the costs involved in, obtaining regulatory approvals for any future product candidates we develop independently; - the timing and magnitude of potential milestone payments and royalties under our product acquisition and in-license agreements; - the cost of pre-commercial activities in advance of product commercialization as well as commercializing any future products we develop independently that are approved for sale; - the cost of manufacturing our future product candidates and products, if any; - our ability to maintain existing collaborations and to establish new collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patents, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or royalties on our future products, if any.

 Based on our research and development plans and our timing expectations related to the progress of our programs, we expect that our existing cash and cash equivalents and marketable securities as of the date of this report will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
+However, our estimates and assumptions may prove to be wrong, and we cannot guarantee that our existing capital resources will be sufficient to conduct and complete all of our anticipated research and development efforts and future commercialization efforts.
 Additionally, the process of testing drug candidates in clinical trials is costly, and the timing of progress in these trials remains uncertain.
 Further, inflation may affect our use of capital resources by increasing our cost of labor and research and development expenses.
 Our long-term funding requirements will consist of operational, capital, and manufacturing expenditures, including those contractual commitments described below.
-Because of the inherent risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of capital outflows and operating expenditures associated with our long-term anticipated preclinical studies and clinical trials.
+Because of the inherent risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of capital outflows and operating expenditures associated with our long-term anticipated pre-clinical studies and clinical trials.